mgledhill/PS1001-web-template/README.md

 The master branch only contains either finished publishable work or a completed and released website.

-Publishable work is a section of the website that is complete in itself—it does not indicate that the whole website is finished, just that the section in question is complete, tested and deployable.
+Publishable work is a section of the website that is complete in itself — it does not indicate that the whole website is finished, just that the section in question is complete, tested and deployable.

 Development work always takes place on a separate branch.
 Development branches always spur from some published or released point on the master branch.